 Experience, impact and recognition

-- Cutting-edge research and innovation labs
+- Cutting-edge research and understanding

 The Welcome Tent - a roaming ex-army catering tent - is a new model comparable to a "lab" space but which aims to be more inclusive and accessible using multi-sensory expression through universal languages.